kimapu/jav1/myjav1-2202/src/docs/learning/lab10.md

 2. Write a program that removes a specified string from a text file.
 Your program reads the file and generates a new file without the specified string, copies the new file to the original file.
 Prompt the user for a string to be removed and the filename.
 For example, remove “Java” string in datafile.txt.

 3. Write a program to create a file named ints.txt if it does not exist.
 Write one hundred integers created randomly into the file using text I/O. Integers are separated by spaces in the file.
-Using StringTokenizer or Scanner to read the data back from the file and display the sorted data.
+Using StringTokenizer/Scanner/Files.readAllLines to read the data back from the file and display the sorted data.